petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-content-pages/using-widgets-on-a-content-page.md

 <!--TASK: Reconsider-->

-The widgets section functions just like the [add menu on a widget page](../using-widget-pages/adding-widgets-to-a-page.md).
+The widgets section functions like the [add menu on a widget page](../using-widget-pages/adding-widgets-to-a-page.md).
 You can access the full list of available widgets and add them to the page.
-The main difference is that only the main configuration options for widgets are available on content pages.
+The main difference is that only the main configuration options for widgets appear on content pages.

 !!! note
     While widgets are rendered according to [render-weight](https://resources.learn.liferay.com/reference/latest/en/dxp/definitions/liferay-portlet-app_7_4_0.dtd.html#render-weight) on widget pages, this is not true for content pages.
 Instead, they are rendered in the order they appear on the page (i.e. left to right, top to bottom).